eloramirez1356/foodboss-challenge/README.md

 Test the application in the web browser

-INFORMATION: I have tried to develop the bonus for redux but I did not have time.
+*INFORMATION*: I have tried to develop the bonus for redux but I did not have time.
 Nevertheless I will finish it during this week.
 Thanks!